- The sale is conducted by:

 - Sales are conducted by auction according to the Belgian law.

-According to Belgian anti-money laundering laws, amounts from €3.000 can only be paid by bank transfer or card payment.Bidding increments are:
+- According to Belgian anti-money laundering laws, amounts from €3.000 can not be settled by cash payments.

 0-100 Euro: + 10 Euro

 100-1000 Euro: + 50 Euro